TheOneand5/Conceptions/README.md

 # Conceptions
-Some general app concepts and code I am learning
+Some concepts and code I come up with.
+You are free to use everything here!

-This code is not for distribution.

-# Code languages used
+# Languages used
--Python
+-HTML, CSS
 -Javascript

 # Contributing
-To contribute, see
+To contribute, please message me!
+I would enjoy having your ideas!

+#Where do you write?
+I use Visual Studio Code for writing and committing.